openfoodfacts/openfoodfacts-server/docs/tutorials/uploading-photo-to-a-product.md

 ### Upload Photo of a Product

-For authentication, add your valid `user_id` and `password` as body parameters to your request.
-The `code` (barcode of the product to be updated), `user_id` and `password` are required fields when adding or editing a product.
+For authentication, we will add a valid `user_id` and `password` as body parameters to the request.

+The `code` (barcode of the product to be updated), is of course required to indicate the product to upload the photo to.

 Then, include other product data to be added in the request body.

 To write `ingredients_en` to 100% Real Orange Juice so that the image can be uploaded, the request body should contain these fields :